Data-drone/cde_data_ingest/README.md

 Slim jars mean that any external dependencies need to be manually uploaded in the UI or CLI.
 See below:
 ![Upload Dependencies](images/uploading_dependencies.png)

+#### Fat Jars

+With complex dependencies, a fat jar that comes prepackaged with all the necessary dependencies can be easier to handle.

 ## Setting up CDE and Airflow